MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-06-08-8-0-ifix-release.md

 ## Changes in this iFix
 *For a cumulative list of all previous fixes, see the [iFix download page on IBM Fix Central](http://www.ibm.com/support/fixcentral/swg/quickorder?parent=ibm%7EOther%2Bsoftware&product=ibm/Other+software/IBM+MobileFirst+Platform+Foundation&release=8.0.0.0&platform=All&function=all&source=fc).*

-Both the known limitations mentioned in [iFix 8.0.0.0-MFPF-IF20170605-2216 Announcement blog](https://mobilefirstplatform.ibmcloud.com/blog/2017/06/07/8-0-ifix-release/) are fixed in this ifix release.
+Both the known limitations mentioned in [iFix 8.0.0.0-MFPF-IF20170605-2216 announcement blog](https://mobilefirstplatform.ibmcloud.com/blog/2017/06/07/8-0-ifix-release/) are fixed in this ifix release.

 ### APARs Fixed